aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 _'it is a contradiction to depict one body as constantly falling towards another and at the same time constantly flying away from it.
 The ellipse is a form of motion within which this contradiction is both realised and resolved'._

-This paradoxical occurrence within the mode of production known as capitalism is called the social metabolism.
+This is the social metabolism in the mode of production known as capitalism.

 _200_ We are given a simple, two-stage equation to express the process of exchange: